mbuesch/transfer/README.md

 ## Key Features

-- **Peer discovery** no manual IP entry or QR codes.
+- **Automatic peer discovery**: No manual IP entry or QR codes
-- **Cross‑platform** (Currently: Linux desktop + Android).
+- **Cross‑platform**: Currently: Linux desktop + Android
 - Integrates into the **Android share menu / send menu** for easy file sending.
-  The file transfer app will appear as an option when sharing files from other apps.
+  The file transfer app will appear as an option when sharing files from other apps

-Please note that **no encryption** is implemented by design - use only on trusted local networks.
+Please note that currently **no encryption** is implemented by design - use only on trusted local networks.
 If you want encryption, consider encrypting files before sending (e.g. encrypted Zip/7z archives).

 The transferred file data and metadata is protected with a strong checksum to ensure integrity and detect corruption during network transfer.